 Then I put the new piece in place with pocket screws:

 The sink itself is effing heavy, and requires some additional reinforcement in the cabinet.
 I installed horizontal and vertical supports (all of which had to be slightly modified from the installation instructions because of the size of the sink base.)

-So it took another day until we finally got here:
+So it took another day until I finally got here: